zachmccabe/briars/docs/notes.md

 - Switch between languages, i.e. Chinese and English.
 - Scale the project up over time.

-The idea is to divide information and interfaces down into their most basic pieces and build out from those elements.
-See this article at [A List Apart] for more.

-For Briars, the atomic unit is defined as a diary entry -- a picture and any notes I'll need for caption writing.
-All the other stuff I use are grouped into separate structures, e.g.:
+All the other stuff I use is grouped into separate structures, e.g.:

 - Finished captions are a discrete atomic unit of their own; the content, tone and language vary.
 - Reference pictures and video, which I use for looking up plant species in a botanical key.